Thedarkiin/Thedarkiin/README.md

 ## About

 Data Science student, though I tend to think of myself more as a generalist engineer.
-Always open to collaborating on interesting projects — feel free to reach out.
+Always open to collaborating on interesting projects, feel free to reach out.

 ---